stroupp/task-manager/README.md

 ## Overview

-Task Manager is a web application that allows users to manage their personal or work-related tasks.
-Built with React and TypeScript, it integrates with a JSONPlaceholder API to simulate a backend service.
+Task Manager is a web application that allows users to manage tasks. it integrates tasks with a JSONPlaceholder API to simulate a backend service.
+This project built with React and TypeScript.

 ## Features